shhaumb/react-redux-subapp/README.md

 The ComponentApp can be used as a component while rendering.

-The parent app can also create instances of appFactory in its own code according to its need to where to keep their state in global redux store.
+The parent app can also create single/mutiple ComponentApp from appFactory in its own code according to its need to where to keep their state in global redux store.